|Grace Hopper - Born On This Day In 1906|

 Part of Grace Hopper's legacy has been to inspire efforts to bring the research and career interests of women in computing to the forefront.
 For more on this see Grace Hopper - Building On Her Legacy, which includes an amusing infographic of her life.

-She is also the subject of an article in our History section - Grace Hopper - The Mother of Cobol, a book review - Grace Hopper and the Invention of the Information Age, and another infographic - The Life and Times Of Admiral Grace Hopper.
+She is also the subject of an article in our History section - Grace Hopper - The Mother of Cobol, and a book review - Grace Hopper and the Invention of the Information Age.

 Grace Hopper and the Invention of the Information Age (book review)